New Jersey Resources (NYSE:NJR) Updates FY 2022 Earnings Guidance

-New Jersey Resources (NYSE:NJR – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share guidance of $2.40-$2.50 for the period, compared to the consensus earnings per share estimate of $2.35.
+New Jersey Resources (NYSE:NJR – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $2.40-$2.50 for the period, compared to the consensus estimate of $2.35.
 The company issued revenue guidance of -.
-New Jersey Resources also updated its FY22 guidance to $2.40-2.50 EPS.

 New Jersey Resources Cuts Dividend

-In other news, COO Patrick J. Migliaccio sold 2,690 shares of the company’s stock in a transaction on Thursday, May 19th.
-The stock was sold at an average price of $45.25, for a total value of $121,722.50.
-Following the completion of the sale, the chief operating officer now owns 36,016 shares in the company, valued at $1,629,724.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
+In related news, COO Patrick J. Migliaccio sold 2,690 shares of the firm’s stock in a transaction that occurred on Thursday, May 19th.
+The shares were sold at an average price of $45.25, for a total transaction of $121,722.50.
+Following the completion of the sale, the chief operating officer now owns 36,016 shares of the company’s stock, valued at $1,629,724.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
 0.68% of the stock is currently owned by insiders.

 Several institutional investors have recently modified their holdings of NJR.
-American Century Companies Inc. lifted its holdings in shares of New Jersey Resources by 172.2% in the first quarter.
+American Century Companies Inc. lifted its holdings in shares of New Jersey Resources by 172.2% during the 1st quarter.
 American Century Companies Inc. now owns 14,056 shares of the utilities provider’s stock valued at $645,000 after buying an additional 8,893 shares during the period.
-Bank of Montreal Can raised its position in shares of New Jersey Resources by 3.3% during the first quarter.
-Bank of Montreal Can now owns 52,212 shares of the utilities provider’s stock worth $2,421,000 after purchasing an additional 1,664 shares during the period.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS raised its position in shares of New Jersey Resources by 10.1% during the first quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 35,205 shares of the utilities provider’s stock worth $1,615,000 after purchasing an additional 3,233 shares during the period.
-APG Asset Management N.V. acquired a new stake in shares of New Jersey Resources during the first quarter worth $2,081,000.
+Bank of Montreal Can increased its position in New Jersey Resources by 3.3% during the first quarter.
+Bank of Montreal Can now owns 52,212 shares of the utilities provider’s stock valued at $2,421,000 after acquiring an additional 1,664 shares during the last quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS lifted its holdings in New Jersey Resources by 10.1% in the first quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 35,205 shares of the utilities provider’s stock valued at $1,615,000 after acquiring an additional 3,233 shares during the period.
+APG Asset Management N.V. purchased a new position in New Jersey Resources in the first quarter worth about $2,081,000.
 Finally, Great West Life Assurance Co.
-Can raised its position in shares of New Jersey Resources by 12.7% during the first quarter.
+Can grew its stake in shares of New Jersey Resources by 12.7% during the 1st quarter.
 Great West Life Assurance Co.
-Can now owns 114,869 shares of the utilities provider’s stock worth $5,510,000 after purchasing an additional 12,945 shares during the period.
-Institutional investors and hedge funds own 72.01% of the company’s stock.
+Can now owns 114,869 shares of the utilities provider’s stock valued at $5,510,000 after purchasing an additional 12,945 shares during the period.
+72.01% of the stock is owned by hedge funds and other institutional investors.

 New Jersey Resources Company Profile